 If you are deinstalling an OracleAS Cold Failover Cluster installation:

 - 1. Stop the clusterware agents or packages that monitor and fail over the environment.
-See your clusterware documentation for details. - Then perform the steps described in this appendix.
+Refer to your clusterware documentation for details. - 2.
+Then perform the steps described in this appendix.